Student Conduct Sanctions

 Suspension or Dismissal from the Residence Hall

-The student shall not reside in or visit any of the residence halls on either a temporary or permanent basis.
-Additionally, the student may not attend any Residential Life, including Residence Halls Association, social events anywhere on campus.
+The student shall not reside in or visit any of the residence halls, both on and off campus, on either a temporary or permanent basis.
+Additionally, the student may not attend any Residential Life, including Residence Halls Association, social events anywhere on or off campus.
 The student is required to leave the halls with his or her belongings within 24 hours unless otherwise specified.

 The student is warned that further misconduct may result in more severe sanctions.

-The student is required to make payment to the University or to other persons, groups, or organizations for damages incurred as a result of violating the Code of Conduct (Article 2).
+The student is required to make payment to the University or to other persons, groups, or organizations for damages incurred as a result of violating the Code of Conduct.